-- End with a coating of gravel, you can also use pebbles as it is the first filtering system to catch small sticks, leaves, and creatures.
+- End with a coating of gravel.
+You can also use pebbles as the first filtering system to catch small sticks, leaves, and creatures.

 Once completed, you can hang the bucket and place a catch basin for the filtered water as it passes through the material.